Incode-Technologies-Example-Repos/java-samples/sample-server/README.md

 - GET `/onboarding-url`: Calls incodes `/omni/start` and then with the token calls `/0/omni/onboarding-url` to retrieve the unique onboarding-url for the newly created session.

+- GET `/fetch-score` : Calls incodes `/omni/get/score` to retrieve the overall score of a finished onboarding session.
+Requires a valid interviewId as request param and the session token as request header.

 It can receive the optional query parameter `redirectUrl` to set where to redirect the user at the end of the flow.

 - POST `/webhook`: Example webhook that reads the json data and return it back a response, from here you could fetch scores or OCR data when the status is ONBOARDING_FINISHED